Tsum Valley Trek - 16 Days

 Manaslu Conservation Area Permit (MCAP) & Restricted Area Permit (RAP)

-Drive from Kathmandu to Machha Khola and back to Kathmandu in a Tourist vehicle.
+Drive from Kathmandu to Machha Khola and back to Kathmandu in a Private Tourist vehicle.

 One of our officials will greet you at the Tribhuvan International Airport, Kathmandu, upon your arrival.
 We will take you to the hotel in our private tourist vehicle.
 Pre-trip meeting at the office with our trekking guide in the afternoon.